 Public Transportation System In Oslo

-Expats who move to Oslo often find themselves in the financial and cultural center of the nation, often regarded as the metropolitan heart of Norway.
-Sharing a close proximity to the forests and hills, you get to explore the best of two worlds in the region.
+Expats moving to Oslo often find themselves in the nation’s financial and cultural centre, often considered the metropolitan heart of Norway.
+With its close proximity to the forests and hills, the region offers the best of both worlds.

-There is a vast range of public transportation in Oslo and it is generally convenient for the travellers to use them in order to get around.
+There is a wide range of public transport in Oslo and it is generally convenient for travellers to use it to get around.

 Tourists regularly use the metro, tram and bus networks.
-One of the most convenient aspects of this transport system is that whatever the means of travel, they are operated by the same regulating company, Ruter.
-Thus the ticketing system and fare for public transportation in Oslo is the same throughout, making it efficient to travel on one of the many transport networks.
+One of the most convenient aspects of this transport system is that whatever the mode of transport, it is all operated by the same operator, Ruter.
+This means that the ticketing system and fares for public transport in Oslo are the same everywhere, making it efficient to travel on one of the many networks.

-You can also explore the beauty of Oslo by means of the ferry service that commutes between the Oslofjord Islands and Vippetangen Quay on the mainland.
-The express boat Princessin that departs from the pier at Aker Brygge will take you on a trip around Haoya, Langara, Ildjernet and Drobak.
+You can also explore the beauty of Oslo by ferry, which runs between the Oslofjord islands and Vippetangen quay on the mainland.
+The express boat Princessin, which departs from the pier at Aker Brygge, takes you around Haoya, Langara, Ildjernet and Drobak.

 Local trains in Oslo

-NSB, the state railway company in Norway is in charge of operating the local trains.
-There are a number of commuter lines in operation with the one between Drammen and Oslo being the most popular of the lot.
-This route travels via places such as Asker, Lysaker and Skoyen.
-A note of warning: be careful while travelling on this service especially during the rush-hours as the trains tend to get overcrowded.
+NSB, the Norwegian State Railways, is responsible for the operation of local trains.
+There are a number of commuter lines, the most popular of which is between Drammen and Oslo.
+This route passes through towns such as Asker, Lysaker and Skoyen.
+A word of warning: be careful when travelling on this service, especially during rush hours, as the trains tend to be overcrowded.

 T-Bane or Metro Service in Oslo

-For leisure travellers and commuters alike, the T-Bane or Subway network in Oslo is the most popular means of travel.
-Six lines, each numbered from one to six, are in operation and cover almost the entire city.
-There is a shared tunnel running through the city center where all of the lines converge.
-So whether you take a train from Toyen, Gronland, Jernbanetorget, Stortinget, Nationaltheatret or Majorstuen stations, the T-Bane service will eventually take you through the city center.
-Lines four and six also form a central ring along the north of the city center with Storo/Nydalen serving as the junction point.
+For leisure travellers and commuters alike, Oslo’s T-Bane or subway network is the most popular means of transport.
+There are six lines, each numbered from one to six, covering most of the city.
+There is a common tunnel through the city centre where all the lines converge.
+So whether you catch a train from Toyen, Gronland, Jernbanetorget, Stortinget, Nationaltheatret or Majorstuen stations, the T-Bane will eventually take you through the city centre.
+Lines four and six also form a central ring along the north of the city centre, with Storo/Nydalen as the junction.

-For the tourists, line one is the most popular means of transport to take them on to the National Ski Arena and Ski Jump at Holmenkollen.
-This line is also the easiest way to reach Nordmarka which is a popular hiking and skiing destination for the locals.
+For tourists, line one is the most popular way to get to the National Ski Arena and the Holmenkollen ski jump.
+This line is also the easiest way to reach Nordmarka, a popular hiking and skiing destination for locals.

 Trams in Oslo

-The tram network- Trikken, as the Norwegians call it- is a slow and old transport system that takes you around the city of Oslo.
-Nevertheless, it serves as a critical link to a number of parts in the city.
-Among some of the popular tourist destinations that you can easily reach by tram are Grunerlokka, Aker Brygge, Bislett Stadion and the Vigeland Sculpture Park.
-Most of the attractions in the city center are also accessible on this old means of transport.
+The tram network – Trikken, as the Norwegians call it – is a slow and old transport system that takes you around the city of Oslo.
+Nevertheless, it serves as a vital link to many parts of the city.
+Some of the popular tourist destinations that can be easily reached by tram are Grunerlokka, Aker Brygge, Bislett Stadion and Vigeland Sculpture Park.
+Most of the attractions in the city centre are also accessible by this ancient means of transport.

 Public bus network in Oslo

-There are two types of public buses that run in the city of Oslo.
-The local buses are marked in red and they criss-cross the city, providing travel links to all those regions that are not connected by any other means of public transportation.
-On the other hand, the regional buses are marked out in green color and they travel to further places in Norway with the Oslo bus station ideally being their place of origin.
+There are two types of public bus service in the city of Oslo.
+The local buses are marked in red and criss-cross the city, providing travel links to all those regions that are not connected by any other means of public transport.
+Regional buses, on the other hand, are marked in green and travel to other parts of Norway, ideally starting from Oslo bus station.

-Note that you can also take the green bus for travelling within the city limits, However, you will be required to enter through the front door, show your pass and let the driver know whether you wish to travel within the city limits or further beyond.
-For the red buses, there are no restrictions to be followed.
+Note that you can also use the green bus to travel within the city limits, but you must enter through the front door, show your identity card and tell the driver if you want to travel within the city limits or beyond.
+There are no restrictions for red buses.

 Passenger ferry service in Oslo

-Even if you carry a Ruter ticket with you, it will be valid only a select number of passenger ferries and boats.
-These ferries normally serve the regions in Zone Number One, namely the islands of Langoyene, Gressholmen, Bleikoya, Nakholmen, Lindoya and Hovedoya.
-You will also find commuter ferries travelling from Oslo to Nessoden and numerous other towns that are further downstream of the Oslofjord.
-While all of the routes operate all year round there are some services such as the one on Line 94, operating between Langoyene and Oslo that is available only during summer months.
-The Norwegian Marine Service is in charge of operations for the ferry service.
+Even if you have a Ruter ticket, it is only valid on a limited number of passenger ferries and boats.
+These ferries usually serve the areas in zone number one, namely the islands of Langoyene, Gressholmen, Bleikoya, Nakholmen, Lindoya and Hovedoya.
+There are also commuter ferries from Oslo to Nessoden and many other towns further down the Oslofjord.
+While all routes operate all year round, some services, such as route 94 between Langoyene and Oslo, only operate during the summer months.
+The Norwegian Maritime Service is responsible for ferry operations.

-Public Transportation is Oslo : Jernbanetorget, or the Central Station in Oslo is the region that experiences the highest volume of passenger traffic in the city.
-This is also the place that tourists must visit in order to gather further information on the various means of public transportation in Oslo and the special discounts on single and double journey ticket fares.
-The Trafikanten Central, housed under the big glass and metal clock tower near the railway station is the best place where you can source all of the required information.
-Be aware that since you are in a metropolis like any other, exercising your common sense is vital.
-Burglary and petty thefts are frequent occurrences on the public transport network in Oslo so take every possible precaution over the course of your travel.
+Public transport in Oslo: Jernbanetorget, or Oslo Central Station, is the area of the city with the highest volume of passenger traffic.
+It is also the place where tourists should go to get more information about the various public transport services in Oslo and the special discounts on single and double tickets.
+Trafikanten Central, located under the large glass and metal clock tower near the train station, is the best place to get all the information you need.
+Remember that you are in a city like any other, so common sense is essential.
+Break-ins and petty theft are common on Oslo’s public transport network, so take every precaution when travelling.

 Like this post?
 Please share to your friends: